arunachalesh58/ai-prompt-health-checker/README.md

 ## Cost

 This project runs almost entirely on AWS Free Tier:
-- **Lambda**: 1M free requests/month
+- **Lambda** — 1M free requests/month
-- **API Gateway**: 1M free calls/month (first 12 months)
+- **API Gateway** — 1M free calls/month (first 12 months)
-- **Bedrock Claude 3 Haiku**: ~$0.00005 per call — 1,000 test calls ≈ $0.05
+- **Bedrock Nova Lite** — ~$0.000060 per 1,000 input tokens — 1,000 test calls ≈ $0.01

 ---

 ## Why I built this

 Noah and Cortif AI both solve the problem of keeping AI systems safe and observable in production.
-This project is a minimal but functional version of their core feature — analyzing what goes *into* an LLM before it causes problems downstream.
+This project is a minimal but functional version of their core feature — analyzing what goes into an LLM before it causes problems downstream.

 The same pattern (intercept → analyze → score → alert) is what powers real AI monitoring platforms used by banks, hospitals, and enterprise AI teams.